 Katherine Johnson is obviously a brilliant woman.
 I admire her just for that!
 Can you imagine calculating the trajectories of space orbits by hand?
 Or verifying that computers are correct?
-These are some amazing freaking accomplishments.
+These are some fantastic freaking accomplishments.

-But in addition to admiring her brilliance, I admire her tenacity, and her ability to overcome all of the racial and gender discrimination that was rampant, legal, and expected during that time.
+But in addition to admiring her brilliance, I admire her tenacity and her ability to overcome all of the racial and gender discrimination that was rampant, legal, and expected during that time.
 Instead of kowtowing to it and letting it get to her, she ignored it and did what she had to do to achieve her dreams.
 That takes a ton of guts of passion.

 Why Katherine Johnson’s Story Makes Me Sad

 Alan Shepard is a household name (a high school near my hometown is even named after him!).
 So are John Glenn and Neil Armstrong.
 Everyone remembers these men as the trailblazing American heroes who braved the final frontier.
 We learned about them in almost every grade of school.
 Their names are written across all history books, and they have tons of mentions in the media.

 How many other amazing women were there throughout history that we haven’t learned about yet because a man was celebrated instead?
 Unfortunately, it happens all the time.

 Is it Getting Better?

 I want to say it’s getting better.
 The film Hidden Figures showcased the amazing accomplishments of the women behind the NASA missions and finally gave Katherine Johnson the credit that she deserved.
 People are starting to learn about all of the incredible women behind some of the world’s most important discoveries.
 And most importantly, women are allowed to enter pretty much every field.
 Gender discrimination is still a problem, but at least it’s illegal – I think that’s a step forward.